 Press a pad of the matrix to add a note.

-Rotate encoder ① to set the lower-left note of the pad matrix .
-You can also use the main encoder (or Hold 2ND + or ).
+Rotate encoder ① to set the lower–left note of the pad matrix.
+The main encoder can also be used.
+A third way to perform this action is to Hold 2ND and Press or .

 Rotate encoder ② to set the octave.
 You can also Press or .